texastribune/donation-builder/README.md

 Heroku deployment uses config.ru and the Rakefile.
 For Heroku, you'll need Ruby 2.1.4.

-To create your project for Heroku, run
+The first time you deploy, create your project for Heroku:

     heroku create

+Build the project:

+    bundle exec middleman build

+Heroku is set up in config.rb to use the tmp directory.

-To push the project to Heroku, run
+Push the project to Heroku:

     git push heroku master